hochwagenlab/hwglabr/README.md

 #### Documentation

 There is a (mostly up to date) [documentation website](http://www.nyu.edu/projects/hochwagen/hwglabr/).
-Function documentation is accessible within R in the standard way, by typing the function name preceded by '?'.

-You get the names of all included functions directly from within R using **`ls()`**:
+Function documentation is accessible within R in the standard way, by typing `?function_name`.
+You can also get the names of all included functions directly from within R using **`ls()`**:

 ``` r
 library(hwglabr)